jaredjensen/code-test-1/README.md

 ## How would you verify QA's claim?

+Assuming no third party debugging tools are available, run the service in Visual Studio and use the Diagnostic Tools to review memory usage.
+Alternatively, use perfmon Memory/Committed Bytes, Process/Private Bytes, and similar counters.
+Look for steadily increasing memory usage and/or spikes.

 ## How would you debug your service?

+Run it within Visual Studio under enough load to reproduce the leak, then take a few memory snapshots as usage is increasing.
+Sort the heap size view by descending object size and look for objects that are consistently increasing in size.
+The object type will hopefully point you in the right direction.

 ## How would you identify the leaking thread?

+Hmmm.
+Short of logging thread IDs once I found suspect code as described above, I'm not sure.

 # Task 2 - General Programming